kematzy/stormpath-ruby-samples/sinatra/README.md

         downloading the <code>apiKey.properties</code> file into a <code>.stormpath</code>
         folder under your local home directory.

-    1. Create an application and a directory to store your accounts' accounts.
-Make sure the directory is assigned as a login source to the application.
+    1. Through the [Stormpath Admin UI][stormpath-admin-login], create yourself an [Application Resource][concepts] and a [Directory Resource][concepts].
+        Edit the newly-created Application Resource and add this Directory Resource as a [Login Source][concepts].
+This will allow users associated with that Directory Resource to authenticate and have access to that Application Resource.

-    1. Take note of the _REST URL_ of the application and of directory you just created.
+    1. Take note of the _REST URL_ of the Application you just created.
+Your web application will communicate with the Stormpath API in the context of this one Application Resource (operations such as: user-creation, authentication, etc.)

 1. Set ENV variables as follows (perhaps in ~/.bashrc):